Jirim Voices

 Rebecca at the Rat Market in Jalingo

-Innocent studying IPA charts at lunch
+Innocent prefers studying IPA to his lunch

 Gangumi elder retelling Jirim history to Obidah